 Wrinkles, frown lines, unwanted blemishes or just the effects of aging – all of these can detract from an attractive appearance and all can be treated by these main cosmetic technologies:

 Our Aesthetics team also uses Sciton® Technology to perform a variety of laser treatments including:

 Understanding how each of these works – and how combinations of these treatments can reward your expectations – will help you to decide how to best benefit from the cosmetic procedures available at Thomas Eye Group.

-To learn how these cosmetic procedures can work for you, schedule a consultation at any of our convenient locations including Atlanta and Sandy Springs.
-Dr. Kenneth R. Neufeld is the oculoplastic surgeon for the Thomas Eye Group.
+To learn how these cosmetic procedures can work for you, schedule a consultation with Dr. Neufeld’s team at our Sandy Springs location.
+Dr. Kenneth R. Neufeld is the oculoplastic surgeon for Thomas Eye Group.
 He trained first as an ophthalmologist and then as an oculoplastic specialist.
 He has specialized training to deal with all of the complex ramifications of eyelids, orbital bone area, tear ducts, and facial plastic procedures which result in better vision and a natural, more youthful appearance.